-- Promote and advocate healthy habits and healthy learning environments on a local, national and global level. - Support communities and schools in their efforts to improve water and sanitation facilities. - Provide technical assistance to government agencies and support government agencies' ownership of the program. - Promote and strengthen global partnerships, alignment and coordination among stakeholders and prevent program duplication and overlapping.
+- → Promote and advocate healthy habits and healthy learning environments on a local, national and global level. - → Support communities and schools in their efforts to improve water and sanitation facilities. - → Provide technical assistance to government agencies and support government agencies' ownership of the programme. - → Promote and strengthen global partnerships, alignment and coordination among stakeholders and prevent programme duplication and overlapping. - → The support should be align with the government development plan.